Enchantment Area Wilderness Permits

 View detailed topo map of Enchantment Permit Area [PDF]

-Enchantment Lottery Updates: The 2013 Enchantment Permit Area pre-season Lottery period was open from February 15-March 2 (11:59 EST) through Recreation.gov.
-Several important changes to the permit process have been implemented for the 2013 season.
-See 2013 Process Changes.
+The 2014 Enchantment Permit Area pre-season Lottery period opens February 19 (3:01 ET) and ends March 5 (11:59 ET) through Recreation.gov.
 After the lottery period ends, you may still login to Recreation.gov and look for open dates.
 Not all dates and zones for the season are taken during the lottery.

 Rules and Regulations: Make sure you know the Enchantment Permit Area Rules and Regulations before making your reservation.
 Information on this page addresses: permit rules, campfires, group size, toilets, water, wildlife and more.